Rotatable Antenna-Empowered Wireless Networks: A Tutorial: Extensions and Future Directions

 \subsection{Cell-Free MIMO Networks}

 Cell-free MIMO networks rely on a large number of distributed APs to cooperatively serve users in a cell-less manner, offering macro-diversity and eliminating inter-cell interference~\cite{Ammar2021User}.
 However, their performance hinges heavily on centralized coordination and dense fronthaul signaling, posing significant challenges to training overhead, scalability, and practical deployment.
 Integrating RA into cell-free systems fundamentally alters this cooperation paradigm.
 Instead of relying solely on digital precoding to manage interference, each AP can reshape its effective channel through antenna rotation, strengthening desired propagation paths while attenuating unfavorable directions before baseband processing.
-Such orientation-induced channel reshaping reduces link imbalance across users and allows multi-AP cooperation to operate under more favorable channel conditions.
-Recently, the authors in~\cite{Pan2025Rotatable} first incorporated RA technology into cell-free networks, where each single-RA AP adjusts its antenna boresight and performs AP-user pairing to enhance downlink performance.
-Extending beyond such pairing-based designs, the authors in~\cite{Peng2026Cell} further investigated multi-RA array APs, where antenna orientation and cooperative precoding are jointly optimized, thereby revealing a substantially expanded design space.
-Furthermore, RA naturally promotes spatially selective cooperation among APs.
+Such orientation-induced channel reshaping reduces link imbalance across users and allows multi-AP cooperation to operate under more favorable channel conditions. {Recently, the authors in~\cite{Pan2025Rotatable} first incorporated RA technology into cell-free networks, where each single-RA AP adjusts its antenna boresight and performs AP-user pairing to enhance downlink performance.
+Extending beyond such pairing-based designs, the authors in~\cite{Peng2026Cell} further investigated multi-RA array APs with joint optimization of antenna orientation and cooperative precoding, thereby substantially expanding the overall design space.} Furthermore, RA naturally promotes spatially selective cooperation among APs.
 By concentrating radiation power and limiting coordination to the most relevant APs, RA systems reduce unnecessary cooperation and signaling overhead.
 This facilitates more fronthaul-efficient compression and control strategies that are crucial for scalable deployments, yielding a more favorable performance-complexity trade-off.